- READER REVIEWS

 Classes & Lectures

-On the first and last Tuesday evenings of every month, Hayden Planetarium offers seminars or discussions.
+On select Monday and the last Tuesday of every month, Hayden Planetarium offers evening seminars or discussions.
 Tickets are $15 ($13.50 for students, and seniors) and advance registration is encouraged.